-Number of Holders that

-Total Number of are United States

-Date Registered Holders Residents

-At March 16, 2010 1,483 11
+Date Total Number of Registered Holders Number of Holders that are United States Residents At March 16, 2010 1,483 11

 Dividends

 To date, we have not declared or paid any cash dividends on our shares or CDIs and currently intend to retain any future earnings, if any, for funding growth.
 We do not anticipate paying any dividends in the foreseeable future.